hlts2/dietcube-sample/README.md

 ```
 ```

-then, enter the URL in the browser http://localhost:8001/
+then, enter the URL in the browser.

+http://localhost:8001/

 ## About dietcube